simonw/llm-cluster/README.md

   }
 ]
 ```
+The content displayed is truncated to 100 characters.
+Pass `--truncate 0` to disable truncation, or `--truncate X` to truncate to X characters.

 ## Generating summaries for each cluster

-The `--summary` flag will cause the plugin to generate a summary for each cluster, by passing the first 100 characters of stored content through a prompt to a Large Language Model.
+The `--summary` flag will cause the plugin to generate a summary for each cluster, by passing the content of the items (truncated according to the `--truncate` option) through a prompt to a Large Language Model.

 This feature is still experimental.
 You should experiment with custom prompts to improve the quality of your summaries.

-Since it can result in running a large amount of text through a LLM it can also be expensive, depending on which model you are using.
+Since this can run a large amount of text through a LLM this can be expensive, depending on which model you are using.

-This only works against embeddings that have had their associated content stored in the database using the `--store` flag.
+This feature only works for embeddings that have had their associated content stored in the database using the `--store` flag.

 You can use it like this: